michl1001/michl1001.github.io/_projects/1_project.md

 related_publications: false
 ---

+Over my last semester at my masters, I was on a team that applied Dynamical System Trajectory Planners to Quadcopter path planning to investigate how well the global stability guarantees hold for such systems.

+## Background
+Consider the Kuka Robot.
+We can model the robot as a kinematic chain - a hand manipulator attached to many rotational joints.
+The dynamics of these kinds of robots are *relatively* straight forward (#########if needing many more calculations as multiplications compound#########) so we can create a linear model to operate our dynamics.

-Consider a kinematic chain - an hand manipulator attached to many joints that can interact with the world.
-If we want a system that can move the hand from one place to another, we could plot out a spline trajectory like so
+So, let's say, we want a system that can move the hand from one point in space to another.
+We *could* plot out a spline trajectory like so

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">